bcvery1/levenshtein/README.md

 ### Basic usage

-This simple example shows how to get the closest word to the user inputed word from a static dictionary:
+This simple example shows how to use the library to sort and get the closest word to any in a dictionary:
 ```zig
 const std = @import("std");